Projects & Maps

 Our work on the Song Sparrow Bridge Connector Trail, Elk Trail, the Pump House Trail, and Hill Creek Trail was completed on June 28, 2025.

-This summer our senior leadership will be finishing up a few small projects including installation of the wind phone.
+Over the summer our senior leadership finished up a few small projects including installation of the wind phone.

-On September 13, 2025 we will host our final volunteer work party on Skagit County Parks and Recreation property then celebrate with a Ribbon Cutting ceremony at Song Sparrow Bridge on September 19, 2025.
+On September 13, 2025 we will hosted our final volunteer work party on Skagit County Parks and Recreation property then celebrated with a Ribbon Cutting ceremony at Song Sparrow Bridge on September 19, 2025.

 In 2024: